 You or your school may contact us to book travel using ABSTUDY Fares Allowance.
 When you do, we’ll confirm if there’s a Safe Travel Plan in place before booking travel.

 Changes to ABSTUDY payments to boarding providers

-We’re changing how we pay your ABSTUDY payment to boarding schools.
+We’ve changed how we pay your ABSTUDY payment to boarding schools.
 We won’t make payments as a lump sum.
-We’ll pay schools and boarding providers in instalments.
-They’ll get 1 instalment at the start of term and 1 at the end of term.
+We now pay schools and boarding providers in instalments.
+They get 1 instalment at the start of term and 1 at the end of term.

 This means your ABSTUDY payment will follow you if you move to a different school during the school term.